Article updated: May 16, 2023

 - Spark curiosity, such as offering new or surprising information

-- Aim for headlines or captions that are somewhere between 10 and 20 words (or 138-150 characters) for the most engagement potential.
+- Aim for headlines or captions between 10 and 20 words (or 138-150 characters) in length for the most best engagement.
 For length recommendations specific to each social network, see Know your networks.